naba93980/TodoList_App/README.md

-This is a simple TodoList application where you can add, delete tasks (tite and description) and render them on screen, once added the tasks get stored in localstorage and gets removed when deleted.
+This is a simple TodoList front-end application where you can add, delete tasks (tite and description) and render them on screen, once added the tasks get stored in localstorage and gets removed when deleted.